Baron-Paelen/iris-notes-site/src/site/notes/20 - Professional/21 - SCIPP/21.01 - IRIS/IRIS/Quick Start.md

 2. In *Arduino IDE*, you should see a dropdown menu in the top left that looks something like this:
 	- ![Pasted image 20241125142646.png|300](/img/user/00%20-%20System/09%20-%20External%20Attachments/Pasted%20image%2020241125142646.png)
 	- *Windows* users will see ports such as `COM6` or `COM4`
+	- *Mac* users will see ports such as `/dev/cu.usbmodem1101`
+		- You may see a pop up to install **xcrun**.
+Allow the install to finish before proceeding.
 	- *Linux* users will see ports such as `/dev/ttyACM0`
 1. If your setup is correct, you should see an entry in there for every connected MCU.
 Select the one you'd like to test.
 2. Click the -> button in the top left to compile and upload the example sketch onto your MCU!